0xPolygonHermez/zkevm-node/docs/sequencer.md

 On the other hand if the execution fails (this case is only considered when consuming data from the `Ready Manager` source), the failed transactions will be sent to the `Blocked Manager` (note that this component is ommited in the diagram, more on this later)

-> QUESTION: is it really possible to update GER, timestamp and process transactions **without being aware of the batch number**
+> QUESTION: is it really possible to update GER, timestamp and process transactions **without being aware of the batch number**?

+AMSWER: YES, after the bridge L2 SC is updated to not link GERs with batch numbers, batch numbers will stop having an impact on the L2 state.

 ### State mod log

 This component is a sorted list of logs that communicate changes on the state.
-The main purpose of it it's to help other components understanding if a given transaction can be processed without actualy executing it.
+The main purpose of it is to help other components understand if a given transaction can be processed without actualy executing it.

 The content of this log should be something like this